rediscovery-io/remo-python/README.md

 ## :rabbit: Remo python library

-You can see example of usage of the library in our documentiation or in the examples folder.
+You can see example of usage of the library in our documentiation or in the examples folder:

 What | Where | Colab Links
 ---|--- | ---